-- The importance of involving all groups in the community in the formation of the community trust for Dargaville library - Spaces need to be flexible and with facilities that generate high use - The two areas have differing needs for community space - Possibilities of combining the community hub with other community or recreational needs lwi engagement
+- Spaces need to be flexible and with facilities that generate high use - The two areas have differing needs for community space - Possibilities of combining the community hub with other community or recreational needs, e.g. sports pavilion or Te Whai Trust - The need to clearly understand what development contributions will be available by the time building commences lwi engagement

 An initial meeting was held between iwi representatives from Te Roroa (Snow Tane), Te Uri o Hau (Jane Raymond-Paikea) and Te Kuihi/Te Roroa (Delilah Te Aōrere Parore-Southan), and Kaipara District Council staff and the library consultant, to appraise them of the project.
-Te Roroa confirmed their interest in involvement with the trust to be set up for Dargaville, the importance of the hubs in reflecting the combined Māori and Pākehā histories, and for the hubs to be truly representative of the community.
-This was especially needed in Dargaville.
+Te Roroa stressed the importance of the hubs in reflecting the combined Māori and Pākehā histories, and for the hubs to be truly representative of their communities.